 We cannot recycle our drinks, but we try to reuse everything as much as possible.
-For webshop orders, our products must be properly and securely packaged so that they do not break.
+For webshop orders, our products must be packaged properly and securely so that they do not break.
 The packaging material we use for postal parcels consists of recycled plastic, bags, boxes, paper, etc. We retrieve these from within the company, from our homes or neighbors.
 Consider, for example, the packaging of new TVs, clothing, tools, and so on.
 Every little bit helps, which is why we are very happy with your old boxes or packaging materials!

 Although it is not as practical, we still work with wooden crates, ancient machines and old equipment.
 We have been using these from way back and repair them when necessary.
-“New” is unknown in our dictionary.
+“New” does not exist in our dictionary.
 Not only because we are a company of traditional craftmanship, but also for a number of environmental reasons.
 Firstly, purchasing new machines and tools requires energy (i.e. CO2 emissions) and the extraction of raw materials.
 Second, purchasing a new machine, for example, would require us to recycle the old machine.
 However, it cannot be fully recycled, so there will be residual materials, or put it differently: waste.

 We possess IBCs (vol. 1000 liters) in which various ingredients are supplied for our production.
-Post usage, the IBCs are collected by a company that recycle it.
+Post usage, the IBCs are collected by a company that recycles it.
 In addition, we offer IBCs at a reduced price so that it can be re-used as a water reservoir.
 With the prevailing water scarcity, it is important to collect rainwater.
-Especially in agriculture or horticulture IBCs as water reservoirs can be a solution to reduce depletion of natural water sources.
+Especially in agriculture or horticulture recycling IBCs as water reservoirs can be a solution to reduce depletion of natural water sources.

 What can you do?